cis198-2016f/slides/00/content.md

 - Install `rustup`: manages installations of multiple versions of Rust.
     - Supports Linux / OS X / Windows.
     - Or use the 19x VM.
-- Submitting with Classroom for GitHub is as easy as ~~pie~~ pushing to your private repo.
+- Submitting with GitHub Classroom is as easy as ~~pie~~ pushing to your private repo.

 ---
 ## HW01: Finger Exercises